What Is Cloud Computing? [A Beginner's Guide] - Qiling

 Updated on Dec 06, 2023 | by Kent

-Cloud-based storage enables you to save files to a remote database rather than a proprietary hard disc or local storage device.
-An electronic IOT device has access to the data and the software applications needed to run it.
+Cloud-Cloud-based storage allows electronic IoT devices to save files remotely in a database, rather than relying on proprietary hard drives or local storage.
+This enables access to the necessary data and software applications for the device to function.

-For several reasons, cloud computing is a common option for people and businesses, including cost savings, increased productivity, speed and efficiency, performance, and security.
+Cloud computing is a popular choice for individuals and businesses due to its cost savings, increased productivity, speed and efficiency, performance, and security benefits.

 cloud-computing